garfix/nli-go/doc/manual/syntax.md

  * mod(E1, E2)                 obl      Modifies the meaning of a verb phrase with a proposition
  * conjunction(C, E1, E2)      conj     A new entity (C) formed out of two other entities.

- * degree(E, D)                         Based on a degree adverb, denotes the degree in which something is the case (i.e. very)
  * declaration(P)                       Based on a verb, this forms the main node of a sentence.
  * command(I)                           Based on the sentence structure, the verb must be interpretered as a command (Go!)
  * question(Q)                          Based on a verb, this sentence forms a question.
- * possession(E1, E2)          case     Based on "'s", it always denotes a possession relationship.
-Read: E1 is in possession by E2.
- * ERROR prepositional_object(P, PO)          Like object, but linked via a preposition. "to the teacher"
- * modality(P, M)                       Based on modal auxiliary words like "can", "will" and "must", it denotes the modality of a predication.
- * complement(P, C)

 More of these means that it is easier to create specific transformations based on these relations.